Table of contents

-516. The safety design of the hoisting device units and their control equipment and the related analyses shall follow the general requirements of the Government Decree on the Safety of Machinery (400/2008) [ 4] and related safety standards (for example, SFS EN ISO 12100 [ 21], SFS EN ISO 13849-1 [ 22]).
+516. The safety design of the hoisting device units and their control equipment and the related analyses shall follow the general requirements of the Government Decree on the Safety of Machinery (400/2008) and related safety standards.
+[2019-09-02]

-517. Safety functions that have been identified on the basis of the hoisting device unit’s risk analysis shall be focused on the hoisting device unit’s subsystems as functional requirements.
+517. Safety functions that have been identified on the basis of the hoisting device unit’s risk analysis shall be set for the hoisting device unit as functional requirements.
+[2019-09-02]

-520. The hoisting device units and load-lifting attachments whose damage may result in the possibility of significant radiation exposure at the nuclear facility or in the environment shall contain a calculated safety margin and/or safety enhancing structural solutions, components and safety functions such that the reliability of the load-bearing components can be considered equal to the single failure tolerance.
+520. The safety-classified hoisting device units and accessories shall contain calculated reliability and/or structures, equipment and safety functions enhancing reliability such that the reliability of the load-bearing components and safety functions can be considered equal to the single-failure tolerance.
+[2019-09-02]

-521. The hoisting device units and load-lifting attachments used for handling the nuclear fuel shall not lose their ability to carry their loads safely as a result of a single failure.
+521. The hoisting device units and load-lifting attachments used for handling nuclear fuel shall not lose their ability to carry their loads safely as a result of a single failure.
+[2019-09-02]

-523. If necessary, the hoisting device units and load-lifting attachments shall be equipped with safety equipment and functions, such as:
+523. Hoisting device units and accessories shall, if necessary, be equipped with safety equipment and functions, such as:

-- minimisation of swaying of the load-handling device
+- minimising the swaying of the load-handling device

 - overload protection